autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 2. A series of expected outputs that should match the output of the executables
 3. A launcher that starts the tests, compares the outputs to the expected outputs, and determines if the test passes

-In Autoware.Core, we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) framework.
+In Autoware, we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) framework.

 ### Smoke tests